stylify/web/content/docs/integrations/nodejs.md

 navigationIconPath: '/images/brands/nodejs.svg'

 title: Using Stylify CSS in Node.js
-description: "Learn how to use the Stylify utility-first CSS generator in the Node.js environment."
+description: "Learn how to use the Stylify CSS in the Node.js environment."
 ---

-Stylify can be used in two ways in the Node.js environment.
-Directly through [@stylify/stylify](/docs/stylify) or using the [@stylify/bundler](/docs/bundler) package.
+Stylify can be used directly [@stylify/stylify](/docs/stylify) or via the [@stylify/bundler](/docs/bundler) package.

 <note><template>
 Integration example for the Node.js can be found in <a href="https://github.com/stylify/integrations-examples/tree/master/nodejs" target="_blank" rel="noopener">integrations examples repository</a>.